-If music is an important part of your life: if you’re in (or were in) a band and have a crazy on-the-road story; if you spent way too much time and money at used record shops or loved to rifle through friends’ record collections; if you went a ton of concerts and got up to some nutso crap—send us a short essay and help us build a “repository for musos” where we can celebrate the fact that this trivial, ephemeral noise can in fact mean everything.
+If music is an important part of your life: if you’re in (or were in) a band and have a crazy on-the-road story; if you spent way too much time and money at used record shops or loved to rifle through friends’ record collections; if you went a ton of concerts and got up to some nutso crap—send us a short story and help us build a “repository for musos” where we can celebrate the fact that this trivial, ephemeral noise can in fact mean everything.

 - In “1984,” a slumber party revelation led twelve-year-old PATTI F. SMITH and her best friend on a quest to see the five “members” of Duran Duran go “doing!”